weiyuch4/FantasyAlert/README.md

 * [ReactNative] - HTML enhanced for web apps!
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework [@tjholowaychuk]
-* [Django] - The web framework for perfectionists with deadlines.